snir1551/Ex3_OPP/README.md

 <a name="p4"></a>
 ## Part 2:
-* At this part, we create cGraphAlgo.py that implements GraphAlgo Interface interface that represent futnction and algorithms on the graph which in the graph uses to perform the various tasks. example of the algorithms: shortest path, connected component and more .
+* At this part, we create class GraphAlgo.py that implements GraphAlgo  abstract that represents an interface that represent futnction and algorithms on the graph. example of the algorithms: shortest path, connected component and more .
 * In addition, the ability to plot graph(The Visual painting of the graph) and saving the graph to a json format and loading a graph from a json format <br />
 * unit test.